 To learn more about the medical marijuana program in New Jersey, including information on patient, caregiver and physician registration, please visit the Department of Health’s Medical Marijuana Program website.

 A list of patient and physician frequently asked questions about the medical marijuana program can be found here.

 But DPA, patient and family advocates, our coalition partners, and allies and supporters will not rest until New Jersey has safe regulated access for all people suffering from debilitating conditions.
-This means actively participating in the Department of Health's regulatory process to ensure that the rules of the program are not overly burdensome on patients or doctors, that an adequate number of alternative treatment centers are licensed throughout the state, and that the health commissioner expands the currently restrictive list of qualifying conditions for which a patient may obtain a recommendation to use medical marijuana.
-New Jersey's medical marijuana law is currently the most restrictive in the nation.
+This means advocating to change the Department of Health's overly burdensome regulations for patients, caregivers and doctors, ensuring adequate patient access by increasing the number of alternative treatment centers licensed throughout the state, and encouraging the health commissioner to expand the currently restrictive list of qualifying conditions for which a patient may obtain a recommendation to use medical marijuana.

 This also means protecting medical marijuana patients from adverse employment actions and losing their jobs.
 Join us in supporting Senate Bill 2161 and Assembly Bill 2482 which clarify the employment protections for medical marijuana patients.